SimonBiggs/scriptedforms/README.md

 ```

 Note that because scriptedforms heavily relies on the jupyter notebook server
-it cannot run from within a jupyter notebook or console instance.
+the above code cannot be run within a jupyter app itself.
 For example, that means that you cannot
-use `ipython` to run the above code.
+use `ipython` or a jupyter notebook to run the above code.

 For a markdown file that presents all of the features of scriptedforms see
 [complicated.md](https://raw.githubusercontent.com/SimonBiggs/scriptedforms/master/example/example/complicated.md).